 If you are looking for a slightly cheaper 4 star hotel, we recommend the Holiday Inn Regents Park which is in a part of London called Fitzrovia, and is walking distance from both Regent’s Park and Oxford Street, you can find comparison prices here, alternatively there is the Melia White House Hotel which is also close to Regent’s Park.

 For a different view of London, we recommend the CitizenM Bankside Hotel on the southern side of the Thames River, next to the Tate Modern museum and Borough Market, a great little food market.
 It is a short walk from the City of London and the Underground.
 The hotel is part of the CitizenM group of hotels, a concept we really like, where each hotel is uniquely designed, decently priced, and no extra charges for in-room internet, free movies to watch, a large comfortable bed, ability to easily control the temperature, the colour of the room lights, the TV and the curtains all from a single touch screen controller.
 In addition, they have beautiful lobbies to sit in.
-You can book directly at the hotel’s website, and if you use our special code WINTER, you will receive a 12% discount until 29 February 2016.

 5 star hotel just outside Central London – Shoreditch